-In developing its DMIS for Aurora Energy, the AER must have regard to the factors prescribed in clause 6.6.3 of the NER.
+In developing its proposed DMIS for CitiPower, Powercor, Jemena, SP AusNet and United Energy, the AER must have regard to the factors prescribed in clause 6.6.3 of the NER.
 These are discussed in turn below.

 The need to ensure that benefits to consumers likely to result from the scheme are sufficient to warrant any reward or penalty under the scheme for DNSPs